byronka/minum_usage_example/src/main/example1/sampledomain/README.md

 deep magic knowledge - it just looks at the request instances and makes its decisions (like examining the cookie header and checking its list of known sessions)

-See how the class and related method are "registered" in the class titled "TheRegister".
+See how the class and related method are "registered" in the class titled "minum.TheRegister".
 Please use the same patterns in your own code to register each new business need.

 All this should keep your systems exceedingly simple, which will aid maintenance.